NativeScript/nativescript-remote-builds/docs/CIRCLECI.md

 ```
 {
     "local": {
-        "CIRCLE_CI_API_ACCESS_TOKEN": "{{the value of your Personal API Token mention in the prerequisites section above}}"
+        "CIRCLE_CI_API_ACCESS_TOKEN": "{{the value of your Personal API Token mention in the prerequisites section above}}",
+        "GITHUB_ACCESS_TOKEN": "{{the GitHub access token for accessing the HTTPS sync repo URL, skipped when using the sshRepositoryURL}}"
     }
 }
 ```

 ## Set Remote Environment Variable

-If you use the `sshRepositoryURL` for just a single app, you could directly set the environment variables in the `sshRepositoryURL` Circle CI project as shown in the image blow:
+If you use the sync repository for just a single app, you could directly set the environment variables in its Circle CI project as shown in the image blow:

 ![Circle CI env vars page](circleci-envvars.png "Circle CI env vars page")

-If you don't wanna set environment variable in the `sshRepositoryURL` Circle CI project (e.g. if you want to reuse the same `sshRepositoryURL` for multiple apps with different iOS code signing), the remote environment variables could be set/overridden at app level - in the `remote` property of the git ignored `.nsremote.env.json` file.
+If you don't wanna set environment variable in the sync repository Circle CI project (e.g. if you want to reuse the same sync repository for multiple apps with different iOS code signing), the remote environment variables could be set/overridden at app level using the `remote` property of the git ignored `.nsremote.env.json` file.
 For example:

 ```
 {